Upcoming Events

 Women of Faith

-Holy Day of Obligation - The Ascension
+Holy Day of Obligation - Ascension of the Lord

-A vigil Mass will take place at 5:30pm on May 8th.
-Masses for the Holy Day will take place at 7:00am, 12:10pm, and 1:30pm (school) on May 9th.
+A vigil Mass will take place at 5:30pm on May 13th.
+Masses for the Holy Day will take place at 7:00am, 12:10pm, and 2:00pm (school) on May 14th.

-Pentecost
+Pentecost Sunday

 When the Holy Spirit came to the Upper Room where the disciples and the Blessed Mother were praying on Pentecost, ten days after our Lord’s Ascension into Heaven, it was with great power, in the form of a driving wind and "tongues as of fire" (Acts 2:3) descending on each of them.
 Come Holy Spirit fill us with courage to witness our faith with boldness!